New Hampshire Wildcats men's basketball

 The New Hampshire Wildcats Basketball team is the basketball team that represent the University of New Hampshire in Durham, New Hampshire.
 The school's team currently competes in the America East Conference and plays its home games at Lundholm Gym.
+They are one of just two schools in the state of New Hampshire to compete in NCAA Division I for basketball.
 The Wildcats are one of 45 Division I programs to have never appeared in the NCAA Division I men's basketball tournament.
-They currently coached by Bill Herrion.
+They are currently coached by Nathan Davis.
+They have never sent a player into the National Basketball Association.